-There are many potential dangers to cats at Christmas time, from food which can harm them to common indoor plants.
+There are many potential dangers to cats at Christmas time, from food that can harm them to common indoor plants.
 One potential risk to cats is tinsel which most homes use to decorate their Christmas tree.
 Tinsel comes in two types, the garland tinsel and the long strands of tinsel (known as angel hair or lametta tinsel.

 How is angel hair/lametta tinsel dangerous to cats?

 I remember as a child, one of our cats had ingested some of this tinsel and we all found it amusing when it came out of the cat via the feces.
 If only we had known how much potential danger our cat had been in, it would not have been so funny.
 The long strands of angel hair/lametta tinsel can lead to a life-threatening condition known as intussusception (pronounced in-tuh-suh-sep-shun) or telescoping of the intestines.

 When a linear foreign body (a foreign body that is long and thin, such as a piece of wool, ribbon, dental floss, string, carpet, pantyhose, sewing thread, or in this case, tinsel) is ingested, one part of it can become lodged, often at the base of the tongue, the esophagus or the opening of the stomach (pylorus), which acts as an anchor.
 The other part is propelled along the GI tract by peristalsis, which is the wave-like contraction of the GI tract to push food along until it becomes taut.
 The GI tract below the lodged tinsel will creep up the trailing part of the tinsel and become plicated (folded).